 The autoscaling limits for the instance.
 Users can define the minimum and maximum compute capacity allocated to the instance, and the autoscaler will only scale within that range.
 Users can either use nodes or processing units to specify the limits, but should use the same unit to set both the min_limit and max_limit.

 The DirectedReadOptions can be used to indicate which replicas or regions should be used for non-transactional reads or queries.
-DirectedReadOptions may only be specified for a read-only transaction, otherwise the API will return an INVALID_ARGUMENT error.
+DirectedReadOptions can only be specified for a read-only transaction, otherwise the API returns an INVALID_ARGUMENT error.

 A generic empty message that you can re-use to avoid defining duplicated empty messages in your APIs.
 A typical example is to use it as the request or the response type of an API method.
 For instance: service Foo { rpc Bar(google.protobuf.Empty) returns (google.protobuf.Empty); }